ylw311/Google-CSSI-DebateIt/README.md

 ### Sharleen
 - home page debate topic tiles
   - include thumnail pictures found from online
+  - chose topics that would be of interest to target audience(college students , computer science students)
 - individual debate rooms
+  - which were designed to facilitate discusion and could display what users were active or not -debate rooms featured video icons similar to google meet format
-- interface design for home page and individual debate rooms of each category
+- interface design for home page and individual debate rooms of each category -used HTML and CSS to make the website aesthetic while maintaining the integrity of the teams vision -version control
+-teamwork
+-product management from ideation to completion of the project

 ### Priyanshi
 - Nav bar version 1